 - Lewis Killin (SYNAPSE) – Sustainability

-Each speaker will present 2-3 slides, followed by general discussion between panel members.
+The presentations are followed by a general discussion between panel members.

 From bench to bedside: preclinical research in Innovative Medicines Initiative neurodegeneration projects